 ARREST PROCEDURES AND TREATMENT OF DETAINEES

-The law provides detainees the right to notify their families promptly after their arrest and specifies that security forces must produce warrants during an arrest.
-Exceptions apply if, for example, a suspect is caught in the act of committing a crime.
-The law allows investigators to issue warrants, but at times authorities, especially the CID, made arrests without warrants.
+Security forces must produce warrants during an arrest.
+Exceptions apply, for example, if a suspect is caught in the act of committing a crime.
+The law allows investigators to issue warrants, but at times authorities, especially police Criminal Investigation Department, made questionable arrests without warrants.
 By law suspects or defendants have the rights to contact family promptly after arrest and to legal counsel of their choice at every stage of an investigation.
-Court officials are supposed to provide free legal counsel to persons charged with offenses that carry the death penalty or imprisonment for 15 years or more and to destitute defendants facing charges that carry a penalty of imprisonment for five years or more.
+Court officials are supposed to provide free legal counsel to persons charged with offenses that carry the death penalty or imprisonment for 15 years or more, and to destitute defendants facing charges that carry a penalty of imprisonment for five years or more.
 Such legal resources were limited, however, and free counsel was seldom provided.
 Lack of legal resources has been particularly problematic for persons involved in land disputes.
 Local government officials and large landowners involved in land grabs reportedly turned to accusing community activists of crimes, hoping the community’s lack of legal and financial resources and resulting detentions would hamper efforts to oppose the land grab.

-Pretrial Detention: The legal length of pretrial detention depends on factors such as whether the person is a flight risk or a danger, or is charged with certain crimes.
-Terror suspects are governed by a different set of rules for pretrial detention.
+Pretrial Detention: The legal length of pretrial detention depends on factors such as whether the suspect is a flight risk or a danger or is charged with certain crimes.
+Terrorism suspects are governed by special rules.

 E. DENIAL OF FAIR PUBLIC TRIAL

-The law provides for an independent judiciary and the right to a fair public trial, but the judiciary remained susceptible to corruption and influence from outside parties, including business interests, politicians, and the security forces and officials of the executive.
+The law provides for an independent judiciary and the right to a fair public trial, but the judiciary remained susceptible to corruption and influence from outside parties, including business interests, politicians, the security forces, and officials of the executive branch.

-At times decentralization created difficulties for the enforcement of court orders, and local officials ignored them.
+Decentralization created difficulties for the enforcement of court orders, and at times local officials ignored them.

-Four district courts are authorized to adjudicate cases of systemic gross human rights violations upon recommendation of Komnas HAM.
+Four district courts are authorized to adjudicate cases of systemic gross human rights violations upon recommendation of the National Human Rights Commission.
 None of these courts, however, has heard or ruled on such a case since 2005.

 Under the sharia court system in Aceh, 19 district religious courts and one court of appeals hear cases.
-The courts usually heard only cases involving Muslims and used decrees formulated by the local government rather than the national penal code.
+The courts usually heard cases involving Muslims and based their judgments on decrees formulated by the local government rather than the national penal code.

-The constitution provides for the right to a fair trial, but corruption and misconduct in the judiciary hindered the enforcement of this right.
-The law presumes defendants are innocent until proven guilty, although this was not always observed.
+The constitution provides for the right to a fair trial, but judicial corruption and misconduct hindered the enforcement of this right.
+The law presumes defendants are innocent until proven guilty, although this was not always respected.
 Defendants are informed promptly and in detail of the charges at their first court appearance.
-Although suspects have the right to confront witnesses and call witnesses in their defense, judges may allow sworn affidavits in cases where distance is excessive or the cost of transporting witnesses to the court is too expensive, hindering the possibility of cross-examination.
+Although suspects have the right to confront witnesses and call witnesses in their defense, judges may allow sworn affidavits when distance is excessive or the cost of transporting witnesses to the court is too expensive, hindering the possibility of cross-examination.
 Some courts allowed forced confessions and limited the presentation of defense evidence.
 Defendants have the right to avoid self-incrimination.
 The prosecution prepares charges, evidence, and witnesses for the trial, while the defense prepares their own witnesses and arguments.
-A panel of judges conducts trials by posing questions, hearing evidence, deciding on guilt or innocence, and imposing punishment.
+A panel of judges oversees the trial and can pose questions, hear evidence, decide on guilt or innocence, and impose punishment.
 Both the defense and prosecution may appeal a verdict.

 POLITICAL PRISONERS AND DETAINEES

-NGOs estimated that fewer than six political prisoners from the provinces of Papua and West Papua were incarcerated, either awaiting trial or after being convicted under treason and conspiracy statutes for actions related to the display of banned separatist symbols.
+NGOs estimated that 56 political prisoners from Papua and West Papua were incarcerated, either awaiting trial or after being convicted under treason and conspiracy statutes, including for actions related to the display of banned separatist symbols.
 Eight Moluccan political prisoners remained in prison, according to Human Rights Watch.